alexnathanson/EPSolar_Tracer/README.md

 This uses the Modbus Master library. https://github.com/4-20ma/ModbusMaster

 ## Win 10 PC
 This is the simplest implementation.
-Uses the manufacturer recommended RS485 to USB cable (Model: CC-USB-RS485-150U).
+It uses the manufacturer recommended RS485 to USB cable (Model: CC-USB-RS485-150U).

 In device manager right-click on the port and select properties.
 In the port settings tab make sure RS-485 is checked and the BPS is set to 115200.
 The other settings I used were databits = 8, parity= None, stopbits = 1